Build Configuration Template

 For a given template, it is possible to define such steps and then define their placement in respect to the build configuration steps.
 All build configuration steps are represented as a placeholder in the Reorder Build Steps dialog.
 The template steps can be placed before and/or after this placeholder.

-You can still customise the order of build steps in a template-based build configuration if necessary:
+You can still customize the order of build steps in a template-based build configuration if necessary:

 Enforcing settings inherited from template

 If you want to enforce some settings on all the build configurations in the project so that other users could not redefine them, TeamCity provides this ability for all of the build configurations in a project hierarchy.
-For instance, using enforced settings it is possible to set agent side checkout everywhere, or make sure that all build configurations have some strict execution timeout.
-Currently it is possible to enforce build features, options, and parameters.
+For instance, using enforced settings it is possible to set agent side checkout everywhere, or ensure that all build configurations have some strict execution timeout.
+Currently, it is possible to enforce build features, options, and parameters.
 Build steps and build requirements can also be enforced.